MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

         - sigv4: []
 ```

-# Deploy and Excercise the API
+# Deploy and Exercise the API

 Deploying the API, as always, can be done through a simple `sam build && sam deploy` command initiated at the root of the repository.